therealdreg/therealdreg.github.io/content/en/docs/BinaryIO/_index.md

 This command doesn't do anything; it does not return any response.
 It is designed for when you only want to check if the Buzz mode exists and don't want to execute anything.

 ### Buzz b10010110 (0x96) - Check if firmware is BPv3
-For each firmware version, we also generate a firmware that is 100% compatible with the Bus Pirate v3 hardware.
+For each firmware version, I also generate a firmware that is 100% compatible with the Bus Pirate v3 hardware.

 - returns 0x01 if the firmware currently running is the version for BPv3 hardware.